History of rugby union in Scotland

 Rugby union in Scotland in its modern form has existed since the mid-19th century.
+Scotland has one of the oldest rugby union traditions and has introduced various innovations including rugby sevens.

 As with the history of rugby union itself however, it emerged from older traditional forms of football which preceded the codification of the sport.
 In the same manner as rugby union in England, rugby union in Scotland would grow at a significant rate to the point where Scotland played England in the first ever rugby union international in 1871, a match which was won by the Scottish team.

 In 1883, Scotland would become a founding member of the annual Home Nations Championship with England, Wales and Ireland, (now the Six Nations Championship with the inclusion of France and Italy), and since its creation in 1987 have competed in every Rugby World Cup.
 Scotland took part in co-hosting the 1991 Rugby World Cup, alongside the rest of the United Kingdom, Ireland and France.
 The governing body of rugby union in Scotland, Scottish Rugby Union, is the second oldest organisation of its kind, having been founded in 1873.

 Early history

 Earliest rugby games

 Until the mid-nineteenth century the distinction between rugby football and association football (soccer) did not exist in Scotland so both codes share the same history.

 There is a long tradition of "football" games in Scotland, and many of these such as Jeddart Ba' bear more resemblance to rugby than association football, since passing and carrying by hand play a large part in them.

 The Kirkwall Ba game still takes place, and involves scrummaging.
-Scottish soccer enthusiasts also cite these games as ancestral to their sport.
+Scottish soccer enthusiasts also cite these games as ancestral to their sport, despite their greater similarity to rugby.